By Elana Johnson

 http://elanajohnson.com (Contact Info)

-Would you like Elana’s help editing or writing your query?
-She’s our very own query ninja.
-See her services here.
+Would you like one of our editor’s help editing or writing your query?
+See our services here.